Category: Uncategorized

 H-2A Worker Voice Survey

-Since 2021, LaMP has been implementing a project to strengthen responsible labor recruitment within the U.S. H-2A visa program for migrant agricultural workers.
-Our work, supported by the Walmart Foundation focuses on responsible practices in the earliest stages of H-2A recruitment, as the first step in a worker’s journey can have a cascading effect on their well-being throughout their migration and employment experience.
-A key aspect of this project is the development of a low-cost smartphone-based worker survey designed for easy deployment to an unlimited number of migrant workers.
+Since 2021, LaMP has been implementing a project to strengthen responsible labor recruitment practices within the U.S. H-2A and H-2B visa programs for temporary migrant workers.
+One pillar of this project is the development of a low-cost, smartphone-based worker survey designed for easy deployment to an unlimited number of migrant workers.

-Please find a brief description of this initiative here and a comprehensive report on the methodology and survey results for 2023 here.
+To learn more, find a brief description of this initiative here and a comprehensive report on the methodology and survey results for 2023 here

 This initiative is supported through funding by the Walmart Foundation.
 The findings, conclusions and recommendations presented here are those of LaMP alone, and do not necessarily reflect the opinions of the Walmart Foundation.